 - Where can I find a sample of a cash flow statement?

-- Where is interest on a note payable reported on the cash flow statement?
+- What is the purpose of the cash flow statement?

 To learn more, see the Related Topics listed below:

 Related TopicsCash Flow Statement Balance Sheet Accounting Principles Accounting Basics Financial Accounting Working Capital and Liquidity